How to start a Bullet Journal in 2019: Our Top Tips

 If, however, nothing brings you more pleasure than a smooth inky pen, a pastel palette of felt-tips or a fruit-shaped rubber, then bullet journaling will provide you with the perfect excuse to fill your pencil case.
 Here are my three essential stationery items.

-Once you figure out how to create broad line on a down stroke and a thin line on your upstroke, pretty lettering is a breeze.
+Once you figure out how to create a broad line on a downstroke and a thin line on your upstroke, pretty lettering is a breeze.
 All you need to do is write at half the speed you would ordinarily and practice, practice, practice.
 I use Zig double-ended brush pens or Papermania fluid metallic brush markers for a shimmer of glitter.

-Personally, I find the traditional fluoro of highlighters a bit garish and prefer pastel-coloured options like Zebra’s mildliners.
-These are double ended with a nice slanted tip for lettering or thick lines and a regular felt tip at the other end.
+Personally, I find the traditional fluoro of highlighters a bit garish and prefer pastel-coloured options like Zebra's mildliners.
+These are double-ended with a nice slanted tip for the lettering or thick lines and a regular felt tip at the other end.
 I use these to make titles and key dates stand out, to colour in doodles but most of all to draw out boxes.

 My top piece of advice for anyone starting a bullet journal is: don't be intimidated; make it your own!
 Just get started, you'll soon find what works for you, and you'll be able to find your style as you go along.

 Want to know more about how to bullet plan and what you can use your bullet journal for?
 Find out in this guest #Bookbreak episode from Lydia Violetta.